annakovesdi/milestone-project-3/README.md

 How to update only some fields

 to do:
--week menu shuffle
+-*week menu shuffle
 -add 10 recp. per country
 -*value in stars option?
 No
--list ingredients!
+-*list ingredients!
-=cancel button @ add recipe, and edit profile, and edit password -search function @ recipes page
+=*cancel button @ add recipe, and edit profile, and edit password -*search function @ recipes page
--pop up before deleting recipy or profile *-ingredients field big enough for text (textarea) *-log out when deleting profile (bug)
+-*pop up before deleting recipy or profile *-ingredients field big enough for text (textarea) *-log out when deleting profile (bug)
--delete all recipes of profile?
+-*delete all recipes of profile?
--backend defensive programming
+-*backend defensive programming
-=change url to slug
+=*change url to slug
+-write readme

 recipes = mongo.db.recipes.find({"country": country})